 Many people who developed illnesses after working with asbestos gaskets have received compensation by filing lawsuits against manufacturers.

 In 2008 for example, retired Master Chief Gerald Gray filed a lawsuit against John Crane Inc. after he was diagnosed with mesothelioma.
 Gray had been exposed to asbestos during his 20 years of installing and removing John Crane’s asbestos sheet packing products aboard U.S. Navy ships.

 Unfortunately, Gray died three weeks before his trial.
 Nevertheless, a doctor familiar with more than 1,500 cases of mesothelioma testified that the sheet packing and gaskets manufactured by John Crane contributed to Gray’s death, and another expert testified that the asbestos industry had known of the dangers since the 1930s.

-The jury awarded Grey’s family almost 4 million dollars in compensation to cover $466,000 in medical bills as well as Grey’s pain and suffering and his wife’s loss of consortium.
+The jury awarded Grey’s family almost $4 million in compensation to cover $466,000 in medical bills as well as Grey’s pain and suffering and his wife’s loss of consortium.